 AuraBox has a gallery of images you can pick.GearBrain

 I also turned on notifications.
 Whenever I got a text or phone call, a blinking notification button would temporarily appear all across the screen.
 What's better, if I got a call, a call icon would appear and if I got a message—you guessed it—a message icon would appear.
 I could know if anyone was trying to contact me, even if my phone was in the other room.
 I could also turn on notifications for Skype, WeChat, WhatsApp, and more.

 Each notification has its own little pixelated symbol.
 That was helpful, but it would have been better if there was an option for the notification to make sounds, because if I wasn't looking straight at the AuraBox when the notification came I would miss the alert.

 I quickly learned that the AuraBox doesn't hold a lot of charge, so it's easier just to keep the box plugged in full time.
-But remember, that cord wasn't very long, so the permanent spot for my AuraBox is officially the edge of my dresser.
+But remember, that cord wasn't very long, so the permanent spot for my AuraBox is officially the edge of my desk.

 I left the display on what the AuraBox app calls "The Soul-Relaxing Halo" which is a light that will shine any color that you choose.
 I chose yellow, and the device complied.

 Another issue—at first, my AuraBox would spontaneously disconnect from my smartphone, usually when they were both in different rooms.
 The box would beep and flash the bluetooth icon until I brought my phone back and reconnected.
 This happened twice while I was home.
 But there were no issues when I took my iPhone with me on a trip to Los Angeles, California.